Pugduddly/GitWeb-Sites/README.md

 This is a textbased browser, that supports pages with Color & Styling codes based off the built in Minecraft colorcodes.

+**New Feature!**
+You can now view GitWeb sites in your web browser!
+Just go to https://gitweb-js.glitch.me/, type in the site name, and press Enter (or Return if you're on a Mac)!

+Note: This website was developed by Pugduddly, not MrCrayfish or MinecraftDoodler.

 # Website Creation Tutorial
 1. Fork the repo and create a new file inside your chosen suffix directory (e.g .web).